fhinkel/blog/_posts/Leading-Engineering-Teams-Through-the-Great-AI-Transition.md

 ---

-## 1. Redefining Productivity: Beyond the Commit
+## 1. Redefining Productivity

-If an developer can use an agent to spin up a fully functioning microservice in ten minutes, what does a "commit" mean?
+If a developer can use an agent to spin up a fully functioning microservice in ten minutes, what does a "commit" mean?

 Traditional metrics like PR velocity, lines of code, or story points completed are breaking down.
 In an AI-assisted environment, optimization of these metrics leads to **noise, not value**.
 An engineer can easily generate hundreds of lines of code, but if that code introduces subtle architectural debt or security vulnerabilities, productivity has actually gone backward.